 Comparing your progress to what you perceive in other people will only set you back.
 Remember, you created your goals based on your core values and purpose, so they are unique to you.
 That means your progress and timeline are unique, too.
 You should only be comparing yourself today to yourself yesterday.

-Are you ready to reach your career goals in 2018?
+Are you ready to reach your career goals in 2022?
 We’d love to hear more about them and, if possible, help you achieve them.
-Check out our available jobs in IT, engineering, manufacturing, and operations to get started.
+Contact us here.